Life is short. If there was ever a moment to follow your passion and do something that matters to you, that moment is now.

 March 4th is more than just a date.

-Maybe it’s grown into a tradition for this date, but here’s the update to last year’s December 11 post, “What a Difference a Year Makes” …
+It’s kind of just grown into a tradition for this date.
+Not sure how or why, but here’s the update to last year’s December 11 post, “What a Difference a Year Makes” …

 This Spring found us moving again, which is a story unto itself.
 But the Reader’s Digest version is that our landlord “surprised” us with the news that she had a buyer interested in the townhome we were renting – even though we had been assured the unit wouldn’t be on the market during the term of our one-year lease.
 As sometimes happens when your back is to the wall (“Oh my gosh, where are we going to go?”), we made a knee-jerk decision to make an offer on the property and buy it ourselves.
 Although we started the purchase process, when the transaction didn’t come together, it actually turned out to be a blessing in disguise, since our new place suits us much better in almost every way.